-Debian on Intel's IOP lines of CPUs
+Debian on Intel IOP

-At the moment, Debian supports the following devices:
+Debian used to support the following devices:

 - Thecus N2100: this is a NAS device with a 600 MHz IOP chip, 2 SATA slots, expandable DDR RAM, 3 USB ports, 2 GBit Ethernet and mini-PCI.
 This device is also sold by Allnet as the ALL6500 and by Evesham as the SilverSTOR M-Box.